 I fell asleep and had a great night of sleep…

 36 Hours in with a TON of energy

 The next morning, I woke up at 5:05 AM.
 I sat up in a little bit of a stupor and thought to myself, “Whoa, I feel amazing.”

-I had so much energy, I decided I would record that week’s podcast episode in the moment about Fasting, Side Hustles and a BIG Announcement.
+I had so much energy, I decided I would record that week’s podcast episode.
 It was 5:30 AM, and I was so excited talking about my fast during the fast.
 I talk about it the first 15 minutes of the podcast episode.

 My energy levels were unbelievable and I didn’t even need coffee.